sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-05-15-Testing-with-Reflections.md

 ### Setting and Getting Fields

-Now, we want to test `validateSocialSecurityNumber()` for defects.
+Now, we want to test `validateSocialSecurityNumber()`.
 However, we don't have any way of manually setting the value for `socialSecurityNumber` to cover various partitions of valid and invalid SSNs, as the `Person` class does not provide any public access to that field.
 We will need to use reflection to perform this access instead: